Updated February 1, 2023

 When I got to Ottawa, I found that everyone had ideas about how to be successful.
-Friends told me that I should get a job as a policy advisor in a cabinet minister’s office or else work for the Privy Council Office (one of the Canadian government’s most powerful central offices).
+Friends told me that I should get a job as a policy advisor in a cabinet minister’s office or for a politician.
 In some ways, these jobs would be perfect for me.
-I thrive on relationships, I’m quick on my feet and intelligent, and—best of all—I can schmooze a bit.
+I thrive on relationships and love networking.
+I don’t mind schmoozing a bit.

 But there’s a catch.
-These jobs mean working in downtown Ottawa for 60 hours a week, long hours overtime spent in the office clarifying a policy position or checking a speech.
-They’re cut-throat races to the top, and usually the ones who spend the most time in the office win.
+These jobs mean working in downtown for 60 hours a week, long hours of overtime spent in the office clarifying a policy position or checking a speech.
+They’re cut-throat races to the top, and usually, the ones who spend the most time in the office win.

 Success means a lot of different things to different people.
 And sometimes we wake up in life and realize that the success we’re chasing isn’t ours.
 And sometimes we need to learn how to be successful no matter what life throws at us, because it will throw us some curve balls.